-Additional school age day care children permitted during non-school times
+Additional school age day care children permitted during nonschool times

-- (1) Foster Care for dogs in the CN Zone District: The keeping of four (4) dogs in addition to permitted household pets in the CN zone district under the following conditions: - (1) Minimum lot size of one (1) acre; - (2) Buildings or pens housing dogs must be located in rear yards and must be at least one hundred (100) feet from residential buildings on adjoining properties; and - (3) Foster care of dogs shall not exceed a period of six (6) months.

-17-13-4 PERFORMANCE STANDARDS FOR MULTI-FAMILY BUILDINGS IN 4-R, 4-RA, 5-R, MIXED OR SINGLE USE ZONES.
-A home occupation operating from a dwelling unit in a multi-family building in 4-R, 4-RA, 5-R, Mixed or Single Use Zone shall meet the following conditions:

-- (1) Area of use: The area used for a home occupation shall not exceed 25% of the habitable space in the dwelling unit. - (2) Persons permitted to conduct home occupation: The home occupation shall be conducted only by the residents of the dwelling unit with no additional employees. - (3) Home occupations permitted: - (a) Office uses: Such as office uses for door-to-door, phone solicitation sales, investment counseling, typing, travel services, physicians, dentists, lawyers, certified public accountants, architects, engineers, and computer uses where an exchange of information is done via phone modem for such uses as acquiring mailing lists or information libraries.
+- (I) Foster Care for dogs in the (CN) Conservation Zone District: The keeping of four (4) dogs in addition to permitted household pets in the CN Zone District under the following conditions: - (1) Minimum lot size of one (1) acre; - (2) Buildings or pens housing dogs must be located in rear yards and must be at least one hundred (100) feet from residential buildings on adjoining properties; and - (3) Foster care of dogs shall not exceed a period of six (6) months.
+(As amended by 0-89-51.) - 17-13-4.
+PERFORMANCE STANDARDS FOR MULTI-FAMILY BUILDINGS IN 4-R, 4-RA, 5-R, PLANNED DEVELOPMENT ZONES.
+A home occupation operating from a dwelling unit in a multi-family building in 4-R, 4-RA, 5-R, Planned Development Zone shall meet the following conditions: (As amended by 0-93-34.) - (1) Area of use: The area used for a home occupation shall not exceed twenty-five (25) percent of the habitable space in the dwelling unit. - (2) Persons permitted to conduct home occupation: The home occupation shall be conducted only by the residents of the dwelling unit with no additional employees. - (3) Home occupations permitted: - (a) Office uses: Such as office uses for door-to-door, phone solicitation sales, investment counseling, typing, travel services, physicians, dentists, lawyers, certified public accountants, architects, engineers, and computer uses where an exchange of information is done via phone modem for such uses as acquiring mailing lists or information libraries.
 These office uses shall not generate customer or client traffic to or from the dwelling unit. - (b) Garage sales: Garage sales shall be sponsored or coordinated by the management or owners' association of a residential complex.
 No more than two (2) garage sales may be held, not to exceed six (6) days, per calendar year or three (3) days per event.
 The management or owners' association shall ensure access to all residential dwelling units is maintained free and clear of any obstruction generated by such garage sale.
 It shall be unlawful for a resident to conduct a garage sale which is not in conjunction with one of the residential complex's sponsored sales.